JeffML/the_blog/content/posts/2019-11-04-netlify-functions-firebase-and-graphql-strung-together-at-last.md

   - Netlify
   - lambda
   - GraphQL
+  - Apollo
 ---
-In a \[previous post] I confessed defeat in my attempt to get a GraphQL server, running inside a Netlify lambda function, to talk to a Firestore instance.
-The roadblock was that the firebase.js package required a environment variable with a path to the Firebase credentials file.
-That was used by the Firebase class instance to automatically read and then load the file at that path.
-Problem is, once the application is up and running, I was told no file system access allowed.
+In a [previous post](https://www.freecodecamp.org/news/you-cant-get-there-from-here-how-netlify-lambda-and-firebase-led-me-to-a-serverless-dead-end/) I confessed defeat in attempting to get a lambda GraphQL server to connect a Firestore instance.
+A short time later I found a different Node package to achieve what I couldn't before: it allowed the Firebase credentials file to be passed in as a JSON dependency.

-A short time later I found \[this technique], which allowed the credentials file to be passed in as a dependency.
-This works in Netlify Functions, because dependencies are bundled up with the lambda function, so that they are available to be loaded at runtime like any other dependency.
-It's a subtle distinction: dependency loading vs file reading, but it worked, so I moved on.

 # But...